|How many times have you had a great idea, got things in motion, and then ran out of steam?|

 As I geared up for the launch of The Joi Knows How Shop, I found myself feeling guilty for not having a super fancy launch strategy in place.

-So, I whipped up a few graphics in Canva to share inside of my Fb community, and in my email newsletter and called it a day.
+So, I whipped up a few graphics in Canva to share in my email newsletter and called it a day.
 Then, I spent time thinking about how I could celebrate my launch!
-(There was champagne involved.)
+(There was champagne involved, sometimes non-alcoholic champagne too.
+Use code: joiknowshow for 15% off your next order at Surely Wines!)

 This is such an important step.